OWASP/www-project-web-security-testing-guide/index.md

 Any contributions to the guide itself should be made via the [guide's project repo](https://github.com/OWASP/wstg).

-> [!CAUTION]
-> Contributions should only be made in the proper repo against the latest content.
+:stop_sign: Contributions should only be made in the proper repo against the latest content.
 Please don't open PRs here for versioned or stable content, they represent point-in-time state.

 ## Stable